Academic Goals

 Focus on Primary Works

-This approach will afford students a strongly differentiated choice as compared to most public university programs, which have moved away from humanities methods towards “topics”-based courses and “studies”-style programs focusing more on contemporary secondary texts and less on historically significant primary texts..
+This approach would afford students a strongly differentiated choice as compared to most public university programs, which have moved away from humanities methods towards “topics”-based courses and “studies”-style programs focusing more on contemporary secondary texts and less on historically significant primary texts..

 Historicity